 Which competitive events take place throughout the year?
 The club programme is set by the Coaches and the Racing Committee for each year and can vary to accommodate whatever the members would like to do.
 Activities are in the main led by qualified coaches and the most active group at the club race.
-The race team enter the Essex Winter Marathon Series, the regional Hasler Marathon Series, the Essex Summer Sprint Series, the National Sprint regattas at Nottingham.
+The race team enter the Flatwater Winter Marathon Series, the regional Hasler Marathon Series, the Essex Summer Sprint Series, the National Sprint regattas at Nottingham.

 Is there a training programme to help me prepare for race events?
 There are several training programmes written by club coaches on a month by month basis.
 So whether you are in the highest Divisions trying to break into the British Team or just starting out in racing there are programmes you can follow.